Minocycline, regular release (By mouth)

 Capsule, Liquid, Tablet

-- Swallow the medicine with a full glass of water.
+- Swallow this medicine with a full glass of water.
 You may take the medicine with food if it upsets your stomach.
-Taking this medicine with food may lower your chances of getting irritation or ulcers in your esophagus (heartburn).

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.